 The UNCRPD provides an additional imperative around the rights of children with disabilities specifically.
-Article 7 explicitly defines the importance of "all necessary measures to ensure the full enjoyment"
+Article 7 explicitly defines the importance of "all necessary measures to ensure the full enjoyment by children with disabilities of all human rights and fundamental freedoms on an equal basis with other children."
+In addition, as outlined under Article 8 (awareness raising) of the UNCRPD, ratifying countries must "...undertake to adopt immediate, effective and appropriate measures:

-&lt;sup>11 Participants included decision-makers from the Ministries of Children and Family Development, Education, Health, Mental Health and Addictions, the Select Standing Committee for Children and Youth, and leaders from the First Nations Leadership Council, the DAA Directors' Table Secretariat, and the First Nations Health Authority.
+Participants included decision-makers from the Ministries of Children and Family Development, Education, Health, Mental Health and Addictions, the Select Standing Committee for Children and Youth, and leaders from the First Nations Leadership Council, the DAA Directors' Table Secretariat, and the First Nations Health Authority.